ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ## Introduction

-High-throughput sequencing facilitated has generated vast quantities of DNA and RNA reads from various organisms^(Reinert et al., 2015)^.
+High-throughput sequencing facilitated has generated vast quantities of DNA and RNA reads from various organisms<sup>(Reinert et al., 2015)<sup>.
 As a result, researchers are faced with the task of identifying the  This project aims to investigate how the choice of reference genome and alignment software impacts on read alignment success.

 ## Files